What makes our medical volunteer opportunities for high school students special?

 3. Participate in awareness campaigns to spread the word about disease prevention and more

-This awareness work will increase general well being of the local community.
+This awareness work will increase the wellbeing of the local community.
 And there’s no limit to the information you can share!

-As part of the awareness work last summer, our interns:
+As part of awareness work last in 2018, our interns:

-- Inspected 126 family homes in Jamaica and Sri Lanka and eradicate mosquito breeding grounds
+- Inspected 126 family homes in Jamaica and Sri Lanka and eradicated mosquito breeding grounds.

 -Victoria, Medicine High School Special in Ghana

 Are you ready to discover what you’re capable of?
-Take a look through our High School Special Projects to decide which one is the best fit for you.
+Browse our High School Special Projects to decide which one is the best fit for you.